finanalyst/collection-plugin-development/README.md

 Additional plugin specific tests should be included.

-# Collection utilities
+# Collection-Plugin-Development utilities
-Three utilities are provided to add a new plugin, modify an existing plugin's config file (eg. change the version number, and run the tests of all plugins.
+Three utilities are provided to add a new plugin, modify an existing plugin's config file (eg. change the version number), run the tests of all plugins, and prepare plugins for release

 Each utility assumes the plugin directory is at `lib/<format>/plugins`, where the default format is `html`.
 An example of another format would be `markdown`.